Volleyball Weight Training

 This is often the difference between athletes that increase their vertical jump after just a few plyometric workouts, and the athletes that don't.
 The athletes that make the quick increases are strong or just aren't explosive to begin with.
 The athlete that is already explosive may not see as much improvement until further increases in strength are developed.

-For, example, a player may decide to weight train with higher reps to increase muscular endurance to prepare themselves for an intense strength and power program.
+For, example, a player may decide to weight train with higher reps to increase muscular endurance to prepare themselves for intense volleyball training programs.

 Train for Anaerobic Power.
 Anaerobic means exercise recovery without oxygen.
 Aerobic means exercise recovery with oxygen.